epfl-lara/stainless/core/src/sphinx/neon.rst

 lemmas, one sometimes wants to verify simple, specific sub-goals in a proof without going through the trouble of introducing an additional method.
-This is especially true while one is exploring the branches of a case analysis or wants to quickly check whether Leon is able to prove a seemingly trivial statement automatically (we will see examples of such situations in the coming sections).
+This is especially true while one is exploring the branches of a case analysis or wants to quickly check whether Stainless is able to prove a seemingly trivial statement automatically (we will see examples of such situations in the coming sections).
 For such cases, one can use the ``check`` function from ``leon.proof``.
 The ``check`` function behaves as the identity function on Booleans but additionally assumes its argument in its precondition.
-As a result, Leon will check that ``x`` holds while verifying the call to ``check(x)``.
+As a result, Stainless will check that ``x`` holds while verifying the call to ``check(x)``.
 For example, when verifying the following function: